DartmouthSpacePhys/SouthPoleHF-VLFCampaign/README.md

 Spectrograms on aristotle were visually inspected by Howard Kim.
 Interesting intervals were placed in the file ChopList.txt in the following format
 <data filename><tab><start time (YYYY-MM-DDTHH:MM:SS)><tab><end time (YYYY-MM-DDTHH:MM:SS)>

-For example, if Howard wanted to extract all data from 14 April, 23:50 to 15 April, 0:35, he would have something like this 201404414-223000-SPS.data.2.5MHz.data 2014-04-14T23:50:00  2014-04-15T00:35:00
+For example, if Howard wanted to extract all data from 14 April, 23:50 to 15 April, 0:35, he would add the following line to ChopList.txt
+201404414-223000-SPS.data.2.5MHz.data 2014-04-14T23:50:00  2014-04-15T00:35:00

 To remove files, add the filename to RemoveList.txt.

-A cronjob on aristotle runs the script copyRemoveAndChopLists.py, which copies ChopList.txt and RemoveList.txxt to narya each day for files to be chopped or deleted.
+A cronjob on aristotle runs the script copyRemoveAndChopLists.py, which copies ChopList.txt and RemoveList.txt to narya each day for files to be chopped or deleted.

 A Note on Time
 -------------------------